 There was even one time when I was worshiping the Lord and I felt the reality of divorce trying to grip my heart so bad I could hardly stand it.
 Then the Lord spoke to my heart and said His grace would see me through it.
 From that moment on the fear of divorce no longer tormented me.

-So we write here on this blog, posts on Facebook, and tweet on Twitter a lot to help encourage those of you who are standing for your marriage.
+So we write here on this blog, post on Facebook, and tweet on Twitter a lot to help encourage those of you who are standing for your marriage.
 We believe in what you’re doing and we will continue to stand with you.

 While at the same time I hope we do not come across as condemning or judgmental toward anyone who decides they can no longer stand.
 We are not blind to the fact that a lot of marriages will not make it.
 And we know there will be couples divorcing every day for careless and selfish reasons.